-Please Use the Following Links for Updated Information: Current Course Conditions - Spring Aerification Schedule - Single Golf Cart Policy.
+Please Use the Following Links for Updated Information: Current Course Conditions - Single Golf Cart Policy.
 Tee Times can be booked online or by calling the Golf Shop.
 Click Here for Details and Updates.
+Click Here for Fall Aerification Schedule.
 Thank you for Choosing Baltimore County Golf where you Play More and Pay Less!!!

 Pace of Play